An advertising plan specifies goals, details steps to achieve those goals and identifies ways to measure progress towards those goals.

 - Achieve a 2% response rate and sales of $500 per 100 direct mail packages within 30 days of drop.

-- Achieve a lifetime value of $1,500 on each customer within five years.
+- Achieve an average lifetime value of $1,500 on each customer within five years.

 This could be the longest, most detailed aspect of the plan.
-It might be divided by month.
+It might be organized month by month.
 It could be organized by media.
 Or it could be organized by target audience.
 A few examples:

-- Launch TVC in top 10 urban markets to introduce our new HealthTracker app and new brand character, HyperT.
+- Launch 30 sec TVC in top 10 US urban markets to introduce our new HealthTracker app and new brand character, HyperT.

 - Email to current customers with upgrade offer, save 50% off retail on the new app.

-2) Your recommended advertising activities work surprisingly well.
-In that case, you would have a plan to take advantage of the opportunity.
+Also, one or more of your recommended advertising activities might work surprisingly well.
+In that case, you would have a plan to take advantage of that opportunity.

 This category can include anything that will help achieve your goals that doesn't fall within traditional, paid advertising.